 Teeth are some of the most prized possessions and for good general reasons.
 Of course, you’ll need your teeth to properly chew the food that you consume on a daily basis.
 A healthy set of teeth is a direct reflection of your personal hygiene.
 Having a healthy set of teeth will give you confidence, especially in social situations.
 It has been reported that a person’s teeth are some of the first things that people notice when making a first impression.

 Unfortunately, a large percentage of people have missed the mark when it comes to proper oral care.
+In fact, a lot of people are not yet aware of the essential oils for oral health.
 Genetics can play a role in the size and shape of your teeth, which can be corrected with modern-day dentistry.
 Certain foods and beverages can stain them, and certain activities can be detrimental to your oral health.
 Milton dentists can be exactly what’s needed to restore your dental health to an A+ rating.
 Here are some tips, tricks and techniques that will help you get or retain a beautiful set of pearly whites.

 1. Brushing is probably the most basic thing that you can do to maintain your teeth’s health.
 There are multiple types of toothbrushes, including soft and hard bristles.
 Electric and battery powered toothbrushes are also on the menu.
 Brushing helps to prevent periodontal disease and cavities, but you’ll need to be consistent.
 Improper or lack of brushing can lead to the formation of tartar and calcification of saliva minerals.
 Don’t brush your teeth too hard, but make sure to utilize angles to reach all areas.